A diffusion-based spatio-temporal extension of Gaussian Mat\'ern fields: Parameter interpretations and model properties

 where $r_s$ is the correlation range as in \citet{lindgren2011explicit}, giving approximately correlation of 0.13 at $r_s$ distance in space (keeping time fixed).
-Similarly, $r_t$ is the temporal correlation range for the separable model, and an approximate correlation range when the model is not separable.
+Similarly, $r_t$ controls the temporal correlation range for the separable model.
+In the non-separable cases, it is the temporal correlation range for the evolution of the spatial eigenfunction corresponding to the smallest eigenvalue of the Laplacian, i.e.\ a constant function over space, evolving in time.
+Eigenfunctions for larger spatial eigenvalues have shorter temporal correlation range, so the combined effective range will typically be smaller than the nominal $r_t$ value would indicate.